 Now sprinkle crumb topping on top.
 Bake!

-Cut up into small bars and serve.
+Once Russian Apple Sheet Cake is done, cut it up into small bars and serve.
 Enjoy with a cup of coffee or hot chocolate!

 How to store this apple dessert